Click Tabs to View Guidance by Letter

 Bid whist: A card game popular among Black people.
 Played with a standard 52-card deck plus two jokers, for a total of 54 cards.
 The two jokers must be distinct: one is called the big joker, the other the little joker.
 There are two two-player teams with each partner sitting opposite the other.
 The game’s object is to score seven points, or force the other team to go minus seven.
 Bidding for and winning tricks, also called books, score points.

 Black Church: Collective noun that refers to the more than 65,000 Christian churches that have a predominance of Black members and clerical leadership.
 The Black Church has served as a major institutional foundation in the Black community.
 It generally refers to Protestants, who themselves represent a variety of denominations and sects.
 It does not generally encompass Catholics, Muslims or others.
-In some cases the term Black churches may be more accurate, but also be mindful that many Black people worldwide belong to churches and to denominations that may not be predominantly Black.

-Black collectibles: Objects and memorabilia created by or about African-American culture, usually acquired as a hobby.
+Black collectibles: Objects and memorabilia created by or about African American culture, usually acquired as a hobby.
 Some items are seen as perpetuating stereotypes.

 Black Codes: Statutes curtailing rights of African Americans during early years of Reconstruction and instituted by Southern legislative bodies in 1865 and 1866.
 Also known as Negro Codes, the statutes aimed to restore the political powers and economic structure of slavery by, for example, forbidding Black people from owning or renting farmland.
 (See Landmark court decisions, Reconstruction.)

-Black Diaspora: Black people of African descent who are scattered throughout the world; refers to Black people whose ancestors were removed from the African continent through slavery and colonization, and dispersed worldwide.
+Black Diaspora: Black people of African descent who are scattered throughout the world; refers to Black people whose ancestors were removed from the African continent through slavery and colonization and dispersed worldwide.

 -